Articles on Dog Health and Nutrition

 -

 - Addison's Disease The Great Imitator: Addison’s disease can mimic many other conditions; here’s how to positively identify it.
-(Published in the Whole Dog Journal October 2011; will be posted in April 2012)

 - Anxiety Medications Chill Pills: Behavior-altering drugs can help dogs with phobias or anxiety disorders.